02030pllolipop/Rules-after-famlam-redundantRuleChecker/README.md

 ## About
 > This is a resting place for some globle rules or filters (in .txt format) whose owners or users have no interest on upating them because of out-of-life or simply are-not-necessary.
 RIP!
 Some of the greatest filters (You guys can still serve your purposes though, sort of...).

 > For the 'mixture' of two or more rules or filters, the big ones need break down to work properly which is according to the after-checking result of the 'mixture'.

+> You can request adding of your own filters (even after new styles of redundancy checking!) to this place (a host actually...).